Mid Mountains Legal Blog

 Anthony Steel

 The term “equal shared parental responsibility” is often used in family law matters involving children.
 It is often confused with the term “equal time”.
+Equal shared parental responsibility is not the same as equal time

-There is a presumption in the Family Law Act 1975 (Cth) (the Act) (subject to some exceptions) that it is in a child’s best interests for their parents to have equal shared parental responsibility.
 Parental responsibility is defined as all of the duties, powers, responsibilities and authority which parents legally have in relation to their children.
-Significantly, this presumption relates solely to how parents make decisions for their children: it does not mean there is a presumption that children spend equal time with their parents.
+Equal shared parental responsibility relates solely to how parents make decisions for their children: it does not mean that children spend equal time with their parents.

-What does equal shared parental responsibility mean in practice?
 Parents who share parental responsibility equally must make a genuine effort to consult each other about decisions involving long-term issues concerning a child’s care, welfare and development.
-This includes decisions relating to a child’s health, education, cultural upbringing and living arrangements, particularly when a change to those arrangements would make it more difficult for a child to spend time with a parent.
+This includes decisions relating to a child’s health, education, cultural upbringing and living arrangements, particularly when a change to parenting arrangements would make it more difficult for a child to spend time with a parent.

 Even where parents have equal shared parental responsibility, an order will only be made for equal time if the court finds that it is in the child’s best interests and reasonably practicable.
 If the court finds that equal time is not appropriate or practicable, it must instead consider making an order that the child spend “substantial or significant time” with both parents.